tnakatani/cs6601_assignment_2/README.md

 | 5 points | Your AI defeats an agent with our secret evaluation function that uses iterative deepening and alpha-beta pruning >= 60% of the time. |

 We have divided the tests into two.
 The first section contains tests for the first four parts, and the second section has tests for the last two parts.
-Submission policy: One submission per hour for each section seperately and last submission score per section.
+Submission policy: One submission per hour for each section seperately and last submission score per section (This can change depending upon load on the servers).

 ### Botfight!
 (Extra Credit)